Skip to content

 • Know how the building property is valued under the policy.

 • Include your insurance company’s toll-free claims number and insurance broker’s name in your emergency kit.
-Meet with insurance companies to set claims management protocols.
-Determine who will represent them at your organization during the claims adjustment process.
+Meet with insurers to set claim management protocols.
+Determine who will represent them at your organization during the claim adjustment process.

-• Review and update procedures and responsibilities for gathering and processing claims information.
+• Review and update procedures and responsibilities for gathering and processing claim information.
 This should include a list of outside resources needed for recovery.

 • Determine if all asset values are current for potential claims, including property damage or business interruption.